You want to write and perform original music. That’s great to hear, go for your dreams!

 It is probably the least used starting point when writing a song, but we’re all different and we tend to begin where our skills are the strongest.
 So if you’re a melodic genius, start here if you like.

 Note: It is worth noting that familiarising yourself with the basics of music theory is highly beneficial for creating a melody.
-Check out my Beginner’s Guide To Basic Music Theory.
+Check out my post Basic Music Theory: The Complete Beginner’s Guide.

 Before you begin crafting your melody there are a few questions you’ll need to answer first: